 David found this Nando's spicy rice recipe on the Easy Peasie Food blog when searching on Google for a flavoured rice recipe.

-A delicious one pan full of flavour rice side dish that has quite a bit of heat from the chilli flakes and spices - turmeric is one of my favourites!
+It's a delicious one pan full of flavour rice side dish that has quite a bit of heat from the chilli flakes and spices - turmeric is one of my favourites!
 It's ready in under 30 minutes and will cook away on the hob while you're preparing your main dish.

 Tips